Definition of Association

 - Plural: associations

-- When no association is found between two or more variables are statistically independent.
+- In statistical analysis, when no association is found between two or more variables, they are statistically independent.

 - Quantitative Research Resources – Books, Journals, and Helpful Links